 Early Exposure is Key

-Of course, for the best results, we still suggest looking into getting a computer for your child to learn coding.
+Of course, for the best results, we still suggest looking into getting a computer to learn coding with kids.
 Although coding games, tutorials and toys can give kids a head start in learning to code, it is still best to expose them to the real coding as early as possible, so that they can get used to the functionalities and controls of a computer program.
 The benefits of teaching your kids to code are well worth the investment!